norai8/aaron_bluestampportfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Pt9zTqvawDw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+My project is the phone-controlled robotic arm.
+The first week, I have built the robot as well as attached the controller, and uploaded the code to be able to use the controller to move the arm.
+Some challenges I faced were that the pieces included while building the arm were not very high quality and easy to break, and the final robot arm was pretty loose too.
+My plan for week 2 is to download the app and explore the code behind it, and get the app working and able to control the robot.
+In week 3, I am thinking about adding modifications in the code and maybe even the robot, such as making the robot being able to do 2 movements at once instead of only being able to do one movement at a time with a button.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.